Young children aged up to 6 years old can be cared for in childcare. Victoria's main types of childcare are:

 You will need to arrange enrolment directly with the childcare centre.
 Waiting lists are common due to high demand, so it is important to register as soon as possible.
 To search for Victorian childcare centres, visit the Child Care Centres Association of Victoria website.

 In family day care, individuals care for children aged from six weeks in their own home.
 All carers must be trained in first aid and have undergone the Working with Children Check.
-By 2014, all carers must have a Certificate III level early childhood education and care qualification.
+All carers must have a Certificate III level early childhood education and care qualification.

 A maximum of four pre-school age children can be cared for at one time.
 Family day care abides by State licensing, National Standards and the Family Day Care Quality Assurance system (the national child care accreditation system).